What is an Orthodontist?

-A British-trained specialist orthodontist is a highly trained professional who has completed a five-year university dentistry degree course to obtain a dental qualification; then worked in various branches of dentistry to gain new skills, and a broad working knowledge and experience of its different fields; and then completed an approved intense three-year full-time university or hospital postgraduate orthodontic training programme to achieve higher qualifications in order to become a specialist in orthodontics.
+A British-trained specialist orthodontist is a highly trained professional who has completed a five-year university dentistry degree course to obtain a dental qualification; then worked in various branches of dentistry to gain a broad working knowledge and experience of its different fields; and then completed an approved three-year full-time university or hospital postgraduate orthodontic training programme to achieve higher qualifications.

-The advanced training required in attaining a specialist status includes subjects such as growth and development, genetics, biomechanics and anatomy.
-There is also advanced clinical training in the diagnosis, treatment planning, design, application and control of corrective appliances or braces.
+This advanced training includes subjects such as growth and development, genetics, biomechanics and anatomy; as well as clinical skills in the design, application and control of corrective appliances or braces.

 They are both on the Specialist Register of the General Dental Council; as well as being members of the British, European and American Associations of Orthodontics, and fellows of the World Federation of Orthodontists.

-Here at Elite Orthodontics, the practice of orthodontics is a specialty and requires professional skill in the diagnosis and identification of dental abnormality and facial disharmony in relation to the upper and lower jaws.
-We are also very experienced in the design, application and control of a wide range of corrective appliances or braces that can bring teeth, lips and jaws into proper alignment, at the same time attaining facial balance for a lifetime of a beautiful and healthy smile.
+We are highly experienced in the design, application and control of a wide range of corrective appliances and braces including Invisalign, that can bring teeth, lips and jaws into proper alignment, thus attaining facial balance for a lifetime of a beautiful and healthy smile.

 In many cases, your orthodontist will need an opportunity for a careful and meticulous study of your mouth in order to arrive at a considered decision regarding your treatment plan.